You are here

 The PWR of the Communications Toolkit webinar was held on May 5, 2022.
 View the recording here!

 - Description: The new Career Development and Industry Credentials Communications Toolkit, part of the Career Development Incentive Program (CDIP), contains a plethora of information on engaging students and families in career development and industry credentials, Colorado's Top 10 Industry Credentials, and integrating industry credentials in your district.
 Join members of the Office of Postsecondary & Workforce Readiness and partners to learn how this new toolkit can be utilized to benefit students in your district!

-The Career Development Incentive Program, or Career Development Success Program Expansion in House Bill 18-1266, provides financial incentives for school districts and charter schools that encourage high school students, grades 9-12, to complete:
+The Career Development Incentive Program (CDIP), or Career Development Success Program, provides financial incentives for school districts and charter schools that encourage high school students, grades 9-12, to complete:

-A total of 6,709 qualifying credentials/courses were reported.
-Only 4,685 were funded due to available appropriations.
+- There was an 61% increase in programs reported from 2021-22.
+A total of 20,237qualifying programs were reported.
+Only 10,791 in tier 1 were funded due to available appropriations.

-As required by state law, Colorado Revised Statute 22-54-138, participating districts or charter schools cannot receive a distribution of more than 10% of the total number of completed industry certificates reported by districts and charter schools.
-Therefore, three district received funding for only 483 certificates, rather than the amount reported, thus reducing the number of credentials funded.
+- As required by state law, Colorado Revised Statute 22-54-138, participating districts or charter schools cannot receive a distribution of more than 10% of the total number of completed industry certificates reported by districts and charter schools.
+Therefore, one district received funding for only 1063 certificates, rather than the amount reported, thus reducing the number of credentials funded.